codergy/vbacurriculum/README.md

 ## Module 3

-- IF THEN ELSE ELSEIF, nested IFS
+- If, Then, Else, ElseIf, nested If
 - Logical operators (And, Or, Not)
-- FOR NEXT loop
+- For Next loop
-- Nested FOR NEXT loops
+- Nested For Next loops

 **Practice:**
 1. Collect name, age and sex from a table.
 If the person's name is more than 7 characters long, check if the person is a she, if yes, check if she's between 20 and 30 years old, then msgbox true or false.